JamesLinus/systemd_networkd/README.md

 This cookbook is responsible for configuring systemd-networkd.
 A modified version of systemd networkd is required.

-This can be found @ https://github.com/proxykillah/systemd
+This can be found @ https://github.com/Intel-Corp/systemd

 Requirements
 ------------
-- `systemd` - systemd_networkd required systemd > 216
+- `systemd` - systemd_networkd requires systemd > 216

 Attributes
 ----------